Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 # Hello, I'm Gökdeniz Gülmez 👋

 ## 🚀 About Me
-I'm an aspiring AI & ML enthusiast, currently honing my skills in system integration and software development.
+I'm an aspiring AI & ML researcher, currently honing my skills in system integration and software development.
 Passionate about leveraging technology to create innovative solutions.

 ## 📚 My Projects
 Here you'll find a variety of projects showcasing my journey in AI and ML.
 From beginner's experiments to sophisticated models.